camac2025/rabbitmq-federation-example/README.md

 * there are 2 scripts to set either rmq-north or rmq-south as the federation upstream node

 #### Background
-I had an expectation based on various docs that if I set up some queues on rmq-north, then set north as the upstream on south, then the messages arriving at north would be replicated to south.
+I had an expectation based on various docs that if I set up some queues on an exchange on rmq-north, then set north as the upstream on south, then the messages arriving at north would be replicated to south - assuming a suitable policy to replicate the exchange.
 This does not appear to happen.
-The only way I can get anything similar is to set *south* as the upstream of *north*, at which point the queue from north becomes visible in the south admin GUI.
-However, there are no messages visible.
+The only way I can get anything similar is to set *south* as the upstream of *north*, at which point the exchange & queue from north becomes visible in the south admin GUI.
+However, there are still no messages visible.

+My aim here is to test exchange federation to support DR, rather than queue federation to support load balancing/distribution.

 This test case was set up to support a discussion on the [rabbitmq-users](https://groups.google.com/g/rabbitmq-users) google group.